 So I wanted to bring the delight back into building and hated seeing those horrible prefab toxic boxes being used for granny flats in Australia.

-So I decided to make a non toxic romantic granny flat with as much natural timber and recycled material as possible.
+So I decided to make a non-toxic romantic granny flat with as much natural timber and recycled material as possible.

-This way I could have my base and a way to move them all in one and they are more romantic to my eye.
 The first I built was on an old truck we already had sitting on our farm unused for many years.

-When it was finished my daughter begged me to let her have it for a bedroom…..I relented….I’m building my fourth now and plan to start a trailer version very soon with kitchen bathroom and loft for sleeping.
+When it was finished my daughter begged me to let her have it for a bedroom…..I relented….I’m building my fourth now and plan to start a trailer version very soon with a kitchen bathroom and loft for sleeping.

 All our guests love them and some times I just go and sit in them as they are so lovely to be in…

-I’m not sure what to do with them all.
 I have sold one and cried when the couple said they would take it, yes I get attached to them (truck 2 in the pics ).

-Maybe there is a rental market?
 Or we need to start our own bed and breakfast.
-Anyway I’m looking forward to building more and better versions.

-Regards Rob.
+Regards, Rob.

-I can’t get over how freaking awesome these are.
-Help us spread the word by sharing on Facebook and Twitter using the buttons below.
+Hey, please help us spread the word by sharing on Facebook and Twitter using the buttons below!
+That would be really great!

 To see more pictures of Rob’s projects, including the construction process on some of these, click over to his Flickr page right here.
-And make sure you favorite it!

 All photos thanks to Rob Scott.
 A huge thanks to him for letting me share it with you guys on our site.